How physically fit do I need to be to be a Special Constable?

 Can Special Constables use tasers or firearms?

-Hampshire and Isle of Wight Constabulary does not allow Special Constables to carry tasers or firearms.
+Special Constables in Hampshire and Isle of Wight Constabulary do not currently carry tasers or firearms.

 Are Special Constables covered by police disciplinary measures?